sharmap342/Matlab_FEA_Computational_Mechanics/README.md

-# Matlab-Code-of-FEA-for-
+# Matlab Code of FEA for Slope Stability
-Finite Element Code for Elasto-plastic Analysis of Slope Stability
+## Finite Element Code for Elasto-plastic Analysis of Slope Stability